Jerry-poor/NLP_TEXT_CLASSIFICATION/Readme/README_en.md

 This project contains three main types of model files:

+### Data & checkpoints
+- Raw/processed datasets and spaCy binaries are not stored in the repo.
+Download sources are listed in `dataset/dataset_url.txt`.
+- Large artifacts (CSV, CONLLU, `.spacy`, checkpoints) are ignored or tracked via Git LFS to keep the repo lightweight.

 ### 1. LLM API Calls

 - Supports calling models such as DeepSeek, ChatGPT, and Gemini.